[updated 19 September 2018]

 What needs to be done?

-The big questions are what is necessary to avoid a climate catastrophe and return to a safe climate, and how to achieve emergency-speed national and sub-national actions to make it happen.
+The big questions are about what is necessary to avoid a climate catastrophe and return to a safe climate, and how to achieve emergency-speed national and sub-national actions to make it happen.
 A campaign in the USA, “Well under 2°C: Fast action policies to protect people and the planet from extreme climate change”, led by respected scientists, advocates the “three levers” approach:

 - The carbon neutral lever to achieve zero net emissions of CO2 with renewables and energy efficiency;